-CWI's Horticulture Technology program is involved with the Boise River Re-WILD project, which is a grassroots effort that seeks to protect and revitalize habitat more than 50 acres of land along the Boise River by 2023.
-The project is led by Golden Eagle Audubon Society, which is a local chapter of the National Audubon Society.
+CWI's Horticulture Technology program is involved with the Boise River Re-WILD project, which is a grassroots effort that seeks to protect and revitalize the habitat of more than 50 acres of land along the Boise River by 2023.
+The project is led by Golden Eagle Audubon Society, a local chapter of the National Audubon Society.

 “Boise has changed a lot since 1840, with all types of development along the river,” said Boise River Re-WILD Project Lead, Sean Finn.
 “Over the course of those years we’ve lost a lot of biodiversity, particularly in our plant communities because of neglect.
 We’ve lost pollinators, our wildlife communities have become less diverse, and much more.
 We wanted to give people a way to get engaged to get some of that biodiversity back and give back to the river.”

-CWI’s Horticulture Technology program is one of 100 community organizations who have adopted a half-acre plot and are working to remove invasive species, grow, plant, and maintain native plants, and monitor project outcomes.
+CWI’s Horticulture Technology program is one of 100 community organizations that have adopted a half-acre plot and are working to remove invasive species, grow, plant, and maintain native plants, and monitor project outcomes.

 The program’s plot of land is located at 5657 E. Warm Springs Ave., Boise, ID 83716, which is on Idaho State Parks and Recreation land, near the Idaho Shakespeare Festival.

-To kick off the start of their two-year long community service project, the College’s Horticulture Technology program hosted Restoration Week.
-The week-long event brought a lineup of industry experts and guest speakers, exploration of the program’s plot of land, and a department-wide planting day.
+The College’s Horticulture Technology program hosted Restoration Week to kick off their two-year-long community service project.
+The week-long event brought a lineup of industry experts and guest speakers, an exploration of the program’s plot of land, and a department-wide planting day.

 Horticulture Technology program students and instructors were able to plant around 900 plants on Thursday, Oct.
 27.

-“Before we started on the land it was just a field of weeds, and an empty plot,” said Horticulture Technology student, Jaimon Strickland.
-“We’re bring awareness to restoring native landscapes, because through development and climate factors, we're losing a lot of landscapes.
+“Before we started on the land it was just a field of weeds and an empty plot,” said Horticulture Technology student, Jaimon Strickland.
+“We’re bringing awareness to restoring native landscapes because through development and climate factors, we're losing a lot of landscapes.
 We are here to show the community what’s possible with a native landscape of restoration.”

-CWI students will also engage in data collecting of the land to monitor the success of the project.
+CWI students will also engage in data collecting on the land to monitor the success of the project.
 They will take photos throughout the years and check in on their restoration efforts and experiments to see what is working.
-It will allow them to see what types of species will do well on its own after their restoration work is complete.
+It will allow them to see what types of species will do well on their own after their restoration work is complete.